 Thanks for the interview, see you at Origin!
 Anything to add before we finish off?

-I can’t wait to party with you all at Origin, get ready, we are gonna have a BLAST!
+I can’t wait to party with you all in Cape Town, get ready, we are gonna have a BLAST!